EventStore/EventStore/docs/server/features/archiving.md

 The panels are available in the `Events Served` section of the [miscellaneous panels](https://grafana.com/grafana/dashboards/19461-eventstore-panels/) dashboard.

 ![Chunk Read Distribution](images/archiving/chunk-read-distribution.png)

 ![Reads by Source](images/archiving/reads-by-source.png)

 ## Limitations

 This initial release has several limitations that we intend to improve in future releases.

-Work on the following items is about to begin / has begun:
+Work to improve the following limitations is about to begin or has already begun:
 - The headers of archived chunks are read on startup, just for local chunks.
 This will increase startup times when there are a lot of chunks in the archive.
 - Once uploaded to the archive, the chunks there are not scavenged.
 - Clients cannot yet opt out of their read reading from the archive.
 - Repeated reads of the same part of the archive are not cached locally.

-Work on the following items may be added according to demand
+Work on the following items may be added according to interest

 - At the moment only S3 is supported.
 A local file-system based archive exists for development/testing purposes.
-Other cloud providers could be supported later.